-The way I see it, you have three main options to create you perfect garden living space:
+The way I see it, you have three main options to create your perfect garden living space:

 - Hire a professional garden room company to build your perfect space.
 This is the most expensive option but takes away all the pain from you.
 You’ll be provided with a long lasting building that has been professionally constructed and signed off.

 - Buy a pre fabricated garden room kit that you construct yourself.
 If you have a few basic DIY skills then this is a very viable option and will save you thousands off the price of hiring in the professionals.
 The main thing you will require is time.
 Expect to spend between two weeks and a month to build this yourself.

 - Build a garden office from scratch.
 You’ll need a larger skillset and more specialised tools but again, it’s completely achievable.
 You’ll save a little more money again but expect to spend even more time building this yourself.
 My garden office build guide will show you everything you need to complete this project yourself.

 It will be up to you which one of these options is right for you.
 Think carefully about how much time you can dedicate to a project like this and what you budget is.

 How much does a garden room cost per square meter?

-In the tables below I’m going to give a rough idea of what you should expect to pay for a garden room in the year 2022 and 2023.
+In the tables below I’m going to give a rough idea of what you should expect to pay for a garden room in the years 2022 and 2023.
 There are however a number of different factors that will affect the price of your build.
-For example, how think the insulation is, how many power sockets you want, will you have double glazing windows and doors, how many doors and windows will you have?
+For example, how thick the insulation is, how many power sockets you want, will you have double glazing windows and doors, how many doors and windows will you have?
 My pricing will be based on an average setup.